mui/material-ui/CONTRIBUTING.md

 ##### argos

 Evaluates the screenshots taken in `test/regressions/tests` and fails if it detects differences.
-This doesn't necessarily mean your PR will be rejected as a failure might be intended.
+This doesn't necessarily mean your Pull Request will be rejected as a failure might be intended.
 Clicking on _Details_ will show you the differences.

 #### ci/circleci: test_types